neiljdo/Quantum-Natural-Language-Processing-with-lambeq---Quantinuum/README.md

 We implemented the following changes and/or restrictions to the pipeline to accomodate the problem at hand:

-1. Preprocess two sentences at a time instead of a single sentence
+1. Preprocess two sentences at a time instead of a single sentence.
 2. Used a custom `NumpyModel` class combined with `jit` for reasonable training times.
 This class implements a different forward pass to make sure that we get a probability vector for each sentence pair input.
 We used _cosine similarity_ between the circuit outputs to generate these probability vectors.
-3. Fixed the parser to `BobcatParser`
+3. Fixed the parser to `BobcatParser`.
-4. Fixed the optimizer type and hyperparameters
+4. Fixed the optimizer type and hyperparameters.
-5. Logged training and validation costs, and training and validation accuracies for the entire experiment incrementally into a JSON file
+5. Logged training and validation costs, and training and validation accuracies for the entire experiment incrementally into a JSON file.

 We summarized the entire model pipeline into a fully parametrized and customizable `run_experiment` function - please refer to `ntbks/QNLP Experiments.ipynb` for the full implementation and usage.